pierwill/OpenChicago/guide/punctuation.rst

    ..
 "Men addict themselves to inferior pleasures, not because they deliberately prefer them, but because they are the only ones to which they have access."

+   ..
+Participial clauses, especially such as contain an explanation of the main clause, should usually be set off by a comma:

 #.
 For parenthetical, adverbial, or appositional clauses or phrases use commas to indicate structurally disconnected, but logically integral, interpolations;

      Since, from the naturalistic point of view, mental states are the concomitants of physiological processes . . . .

-     The French, generally speaking, are a nation of artists

-     The English, highly democratic as they are, nevertheless deem the nobility fundamental to their political and social systems.

-     There was a time I forget the exact date when these conditions were changed.

 #.
 In adjectival phrases a complementary, qualifying, delimiting, or antithetical adjective added to the main epithet preceding a noun should ordinarily be preceded and followed by a comma:

-     "This harsh, though at the same time perfectly logical, conclusion"; "The deceased was a stern and unapproach- able, yet withal sympathetic and kind-hearted, gentleman " ; "Here comes in the most responsible, because it is the final, office of the teacher"; "The most sensitive, if not the most elusive, part of the training of children"; "The better a proverb is, the more trite it usually becomes."
+     "This harsh, though at the same time perfectly logical, conclusion";
+     ; "Here comes in the most responsible, because it is the final, office of the teacher";
+     "The better a proverb is, the more trite it usually becomes."

 #.
 Two or more co-ordinate clauses ending in a word governing or modifying another word in a following clause should be separated by commas :

-     ". . . . a shallow body of water connected with, but well protected from, the open sea"; "He was as tall as, though much younger than, his brother"; "The cultivation in our- selves of a sensitive feeling on the subject of veracity is one of the most useful, and the enfeeblement of that feeling one of the most hurtful, things"; "This road leads away from, rather than toward, your destination."
+     "...a shallow body of water connected with, but well protected from, the open sea";
+     "He was as tall as, though much younger than, his brother";
+     "The cultivation in ourselves of a sensitive feeling on the subject of veracity is one of the most useful, and the enfeeblement of that feeling one of the most hurtful, things";
+     "This road leads away from, rather than toward, your destination."

 #.
 A direct quotation, maxim, or similar expression, when brief, should be separated from the preceding part of the sentence by a comma.

+     ..
 "God said, Let there be light."
 [Bad example]

 #.
-Put a comma after digits indicating thousands, 1 except in a date or in a page-reference and not between the constituents of dimensions, weights, and measures:
+Put a comma after digits indicating thousands, except in a date or in a page-reference and not between the constituents of dimensions, weights, and measures:

-     1,276, 10,419; 2200 BCE; p.
-2461; 3 feet 6 inches; 4 Ib.
-2 oz. ; 2 hr.
+     1,276; 10,419; 2200 BCE; p.
+2461; 3 feet 6 inches; 4 lb.
+2 oz.; 2 hr.
 4 min.

 #.
 Separate month and year and similar time divisions by a comma: